 Time: 10:30 am lecture and 8:30 am to 3:00 pm for self-guided exploration and plant sale

 Cost: $20 per person to attend lecture by Bill Thomas from Chanticleer, admission is free for self-guided exploration of the garden.

 Plant Sale: Want to add some additions to your landscape?
 Looking for that “WOW” factor?
 Our plant sale is for you!
 The plant sale will feature many varieties of choice, hard-to-find and unusual plants.
 Our staff horticulturists will be able to assist you with any questions and we only sell what we believe in, so every plant is a winner!

-To view the plant sale list, please CLICK HERE.
+To view the plant sale list, please check back here in April.

-Lunch: A scrumptious BBQ lunch will be served from Noon to 1:30 pm.
-If there are any special dietary restrictions, please contact Rebecca Turk at email@example.com
+Lunch: For just $8 if you preregister and $10 on the day of, there will be a scrumptious BBQ lunch served from Noon to 1:30 pm.
+If there are any special dietary restrictions, please contact Roberta Burns at firstname.lastname@example.org.

 8:30 am - 3:00 pm